 Bridgett Devoue: Yeah – I think it’s good to keep your goals aligned.
 If you say ‘This is what I want to do,’ make sure what you’re doing is actually that.

 Taylor Magazine: Absolutely… and where do you draw your inspiration from?

-Taylor Magazine: Why did you want to write ‘Soft Thorns’ and what was the general experience like?
+Taylor Magazine: Why did you want to write ‘Soft Thorns’ and what was that experience like?

 Bridgett Devoue: So, I hit a breaking point in my life where I fell in love and got my heart broken.
-That was the first time I really felt heart break.
+That was the first time I really felt heartbreak.
 I had to experience dealing with this very surface-level pain.
 You really feel it, right there.
 I was writing the entire time through this healing process, which really was my coping mechanism.
 All the poems in the book are things I felt in the moment.
 I realised that all of these bad things that have happened to me – being raped, sexually assaulted, heartbroken – every negative experience has made me such a better person.
 Even the worst possible thing that can happen to you, makes you so much stronger as a person.
 It was such a huge moment for me to really, truly understand that.
-I wanted to go through the process of taking negative experiences, going through heart break and realising that I’m better, stronger and can use these situations to empower me.

 Taylor Magazine: What is so lovely about that is the way you have taken really difficult situations in your life and created something positive out of it.